 The Christmas Truce of 1914

-"It is thought possible that the enemy may be contemplating an attack during Xmas or New Year.
+"It is thought possible that the enemy may be contemplating an attack during Christmas or New Year.
 Special vigilance will be maintained during these periods."
 From General Headquarters at St. Omer - to all units, 24th December, 1914.

-At Christmas time, it is not unusual for groups of people men to gather to sing their favorite hymns.
+At Christmas time, it is not unusual for groups of people to gather to sing their favorite hymns.
 This happens even during war time.
 Troops of the American Civil war talked about evenings when the fires of the enemy could be seen burning, when guards on both sides exchanged greetings and when men sometimes both played or sang the same songs.

 Stille Nacht!
 Heil'ge Nacht!
 Alles schläft; einsam wacht